 M.H.A., M.B.A., University of Houston - Clear Lake, Texas

 M.Sc., Nottingham Trent University, Nottingham, Nottinghamshire, England, United Kingdom

 Amrita Shenoy graduated with a Doctor of Philosophy in Healthcare Management and Policy from The University of Texas Health Science Center at Houston in the School of Public Health at The George McMillian Center for Healthcare Management in the Texas Medical Center.
 Prior to that, she was employed at the Texas Medical Center following graduation with both a Master of Healthcare Administration and Master of Business Administration from University of Houston - Clear Lake.
-Additionally, Dr. Shenoy graduated with a Master of Science in Biotechnology from Nottingham Trent University, England, United Kingdom and a Bachelor of Science in Life Sciences and Biochemistry from the University of Mumbai.
+Additionally, Dr. Shenoy graduated with a Master of Science in Biotechnology from Nottingham Trent University, England, United Kingdom and a Bachelor of Science in Genetics and Biochemistry from the University of Mumbai.
 Dr. Shenoy is an assistant professor in the Bachelor of Science in Health Management program and the Master of Science in Health Administration program at The University of Baltimore.

 An experienced academician, Dr. Shenoy teaches Healthcare Finance and Economics at both the graduate and undergraduate levels.
 Her acumen with educating learners online is as savvy as her in-person classroom methods.
 She cherishes time with her learners and provides them ample guidance to help them succeed with intensely quantitative courses.
 Her pedagogic methods involve crafting financial case studies and economics assessments, given her focus on aligning learning outcomes with curricular mapping.
 Intending to facilitate student learning, her teaching methods incorporate course goals with an emphasis on realizing learning objectives.

 - Healthcare Administration and Management: Quality Management Frameworks, Applications of Lean and Six Sigma Measures, Preventable Hospitalization Rates, Hospital Readmission Rates, Merit Based Incentive Payment System

 - Healthcare Policy: Delivery System Reform Incentive Payment (DSRIP) Program, Analyses of DSRIP's Categorical Outcome Measures, Effects of the DSRIP Program on Quality Reporting/Population Health